 Contract period: First or second week of August--depending on the start of the fall term in Russia--through the end of June (2nd year renewal possible)

 • Room and board with a Russian family

 • Three hours per week of customized individual Russian lessons taught by trained native speakers

 • Pleasant, well-equipped working environment in the "first American home in Russia"

 • Substantial assistance from the very knowledgeable and supportive Russian staff

-• Applicants must be American citizens and have, at a minimum, completed a Bachelor's degree before the beginning of the contract period.
-(These requirements are imposed by the relevant Russian legislation.)
+• Applicants must have, at a minimum, completed a Bachelor's degree before the beginning of the contract period, and be able to teach American English.

 Those hired are required to:

 • Cover the cost of their airfare to and from Moscow.

 • apply for the required Russian visa.
 Serendipity will provide full visa support, including, if needed, assistance with filling out the online visa application, and will pay the visa fee on the Russian side.
 Teachers are responsible for paying the visa fee and related costs on the American side.

 • Have health insurance coverage valid in Russia, including emergency medical evacuation coverage.
 Check with us if you need to add medical evacuation coverage.
 American Home staff will provide all possible assistance with dealing with any medical problems that might arise.